Sifu Tom Braithwaite

 The Dragon Martial Arts Association UK

-Returning to the UK in 2005, Tom founded the Dragon Martial Arts Association (DMAA) through which he now teaches these unique arts to students of all ages and abilities.
+Sifu Braithwaite founded the Dragon Martial Arts Association (DMAA) through which he now teaches these unique arts to students of all ages and abilities.

 The DMAA also provides tailored courses for corporations as team-building exercises, practical self defence courses for teenagers (or adults) and demonstrations where students regularly perform at events across the UK and abroad.

 Each year, the DMAA organises training seminars in the south of France.
 Here students receive intensive, personal training with Sifu Braithwaite, get the chance to focus on their own practice and enjoy a short break in the beautiful setting of a medieval chateau in a remote, unspoilt village in Provence.
+In 2010 and 2013, we were also joined by Grandmaster Cheung Kwok Tai and his family, who intend to be with us at these seminars on a regular basis.

 In Hong Kong, the DMAA and its members are always warmly welcomed into the Dragon family and by the local kung fu community.
-Alongside a rigourous training routine, students regularly perform at prestigious events, such as the Dragon family annual party, kung fu masters’ birthday celebrations, new kung fu school openings, religious festivals, temple ceremonies and for Chinese government officials.
+Alongside a rigorous training routine, students regularly perform at prestigious events, such as the Dragon family annual party, kung fu masters’ birthday celebrations, new kung fu school openings, religious festivals, temple ceremonies and for Chinese government officials.
 Many of these performances are filmed for Chinese TV.

 Please take a look at the gallery section for more photos of the DMAA in action in France, China and Hong Kong.

-Master Cheung Kwok Tai
+Grandmaster Cheung Kwok Tai

-Tom's sifu, Master Cheung Kwok Tai, is well known throughout the martial arts community as a leading authority on Chinese kung fu and Chinese medicine.
+Tom’s sifu, Grandmaster Cheung Kwok Tai, is well known throughout the martial arts community as a leading authority on Chinese kung fu and Chinese medicine.
 Amongst his long list of accolades, he is a judge for Chinese national Wushu tournaments and he is a Chinese national tai chi Gold Medalist.